goeb/smit/documentation.md

 And copy the compiled executable `smit` to somewhere in your PATH (for example $HOME/bin).

+## Usage

+    Usage: smit [--version] [--help]
+                <command> [<args>]

+    Commands:

+        init [<directory>]
+            Initialize a repository in an existing empty directory.
+A repository is a directory where the projects are stored.

+        addproject <project-name> [-d <repository>]
+            Add a new project, with a default structure.
+The structure may be modified online by an admin user.

+        adduser <user-name> [--passwd <password>] [--project <project-name> <role>] [--superadmin] [-d <repository>]
+            Add a user on one or several projects.
+            The role must be one of: admin, rw, ro, ref.
+            --project options are cumulative with previously defined projects roles for the same user.

+        serve [<repository>] [--listen-port <port>]
+            Default listening port is 8090.

+        --version
+        --help

+    When a repository is not specified, the current working directory is assumed.

+    Roles:
+        superadmin  able to create projects and manage users admin       able to modify an existing project rw          able to add and modify issues ro          able to read issues
+        ref         may not access a project, but may be referenced

 ## Directories Layout

 Each instance of Smit serve one repository (also refered below as `$REPO`).